Bathhouse Ballads

 About

 I taught taekwondo for over twenty years and trained in both the ITF and WTF styles.
+In Korea I studied traditional Korean weaponry which I now teach this to a small class in the UK.
 By profession, I am a teacher of music as well as history and sociology.
-I am interested in many aspects of Korean culture as well as British culture which Bathhouse Ballads often critiques.
+I am interested in many aspects of Korean as well as British culture which Elwood 5566 often critiques.
 You cannot immerse yourself in another culture without attitudes to your home culture being amended, altered and reconfigured at exactly the same time as attitudes towards the host culture are being formulated.
 This unavoidable interaction has brought me closer to a personal understanding of my own culture.
 For this reason, the phrase ‘back in the UK, is a leitmotiv.

 Greetings,